Mali says signed accords with China for projects worth $11 billion

 The $11 billion includes $51 million in gifts and interest-free loans from China announced by the government on Friday.

-(Reporting by Tiemoko Diallo; Writing by Bate Felix; Editing by David Lewis/Ruth PItchford)
+(Reporting by Tiemoko Diallo; Additional reporting by Ben Blanchard in Beijing; Writing by Bate Felix; Editing by Robert Birsel; Editing by David Lewis/Ruth PItchford)